 A year afterward, Rage finally found his first penciller: Thony Silas!
 Rage Website then became Rage Website 2.0, the Official Website of the Making of Rage, Bane of Demons.
 Nearly three years after the creation of the Rage Website, the first Rage, Bane of Demons graphic novel was finished, and many digital publishers were willing to publish Rage in their own digital libraries.

 A few months after finishing Rage, Thony Silas found work at Marvel, & DC.
 Since Thony wasn’t available anymore, I began working with Alan Quah on Rage #1, a story set after the first graphic novel, which marks the beginning of the Rage Series.
-Alan managed to pencil 20 pages of the first issue, and then went on to work for other high profile publishers.
+Alan managed to pencil 20 pages of the first issue, and then went on to work for high profile publishers.
 Stéphane Degardin took over for the 10 remaining pages of the first issue, and became also the colorist of Rage #2.
 Alex Nascimento, who penciled the cover of Rage #1, is Rage’s new penciller since Issue 2, and Dijjo Lima is the new colorist since Issue #3.

 As I had many ideas for the Rage Universe that just wouldn’t fit in the Rage Series, I also created the Worlds of Rage anthology series, which contains little stories taking place in the Rage Universe, drawn by Yonami & Stéphane Degardin.